Photo: Ian Farrell

 I am a College Associate Professor in Economics at Christ's College, University of Cambridge

-I analyse data on people's decisions to understand better what drives and influences human beings.
-I started with decisions of judges during my PhD at the LSE, and then moved onto politicians, managers and, possibly my favourite group of people, university students.
+I analyse data on people's decisions to understand better what drives our behaviour, particularly in organizations and groups.
+I started with decisions of judges during my PhD at the LSE, and then moved onto politicians, managers, university staff and, possibly my favourite group of people, our students.

 I also like teaching and I am the Director of Studies in Economics at Christ's.